dshamanthreddy/lpic-1-anki-flashcards/README.md

 [LPIC-1 Anki Flashcards](https://github.com/jonasjacek/lpic-1-anki-flashcards) contains flash cards for use with the [Anki](http://ankisrs.net/) flashcard system.
 The flashcards help to prepare for the [Linux Professional Institute (LPI)](https://www.lpi.org/) [LPIC-1](http://www.lpi.org/our-certifications/lpic-1-overview) (Linux System Administrator) exam, which consists of two exams: 101 and 102.
 To become LPIC-1 certified, you must pass both the 101 and 102 exams.

 ## Get The Cards
-The file `LPIC-1.apkg` contains all flashcards (including media) in an anki .apkg format, which can be imported into Anki.
+The file `LPIC-1.apkg` contains all flashcards (including media) in the Anki .apkg format, which can be imported into Anki.
 Alternatively, you can import the [shared deck](https://ankiweb.net/shared/info/353842306) directly from [AnkiWeb](https://ankiweb.net/).

 ## Status